hunterirving/macproxy_plus/README.md

 ## MacProxy Plus

-This fork of <a href="https://github.com/rdmark/macproxy">MacProxy</a> adds support for 'extensions', which intercept requests for specific domains and route them through custom handling.
+This fork of <a href="https://github.com/rdmark/macproxy">MacProxy</a> adds support for 'extensions', which intercept requests for specific domains and serve simple HTML interfaces, making it possible to browse the modern web from vintage hardware.

-Each extension has its own folder within the `extensions` directory.
-Extensions can be individually enabled or disabled via a `config.py` file in the root of the `extensions` directory.

-MacProxy Plus also converts images to dithered, black and white GIFs, appropriately sized for vintage Macintoshes.

 ### Demonstration Video (on YouTube)